SercoSPA/CLEOPE/readme.md

     is raised.
 In this case users have to restart kernel -<br> 🔄 Kernel Restart & ▶️ Run<br> being careful to run only tasks compliant to the quota limit imposed by CLEOPE configuration.
 Please note that shutdown unused notebooks is supplemental to helping with memory errors.

-- **CPU property** specifies the total CPU cores that each user can use within CLEOPE workspace.
-The CPU limit repeatedly pauses demanding processes to avoid in exceeding quota, affecting performances of a single assignment in terms of clock-speed, accordingly.
+- **CPU property** specifies the total CPU cores that each user can use within CLEOPE workspace..

-👉 Please note that CLEOPE service can be upgraded to _premium_ upon monthly fee payment, where no quota limitations are imposed.
+👉 Please note that CLEOPE service can be upgraded to _premium_ according to our commercial offer (REFERENCE), allowing to increase the resources.

 ## Python 3 packages
 ### Installation